calvinlinz/world-builder/README.md

 ### 2.3 Data Storage
-We have decided to use local files such as csv and json files to store our data.
+We have decided to use local files such as .csv and .json files to store our data.
 This is because we are not requring the complexity and features a full fledged database offers and local files allows us to consistently share the latest version of the database within the repository when commiting and pushing.

+A map exporter has been developed to enable communication of the map from the back-end to the front-end.
+The MapExporter class serves as a channel for retrieving data from the MapBuilder, which is responsible for generating the 2D array.
+By parsing through each element within the map, the MapExporter then proceeds to compile and store this data within a .csv file, which can then be read by the graphics team to determine image placements.
+The data is written in the same order and dimensions as the map, allowing for easy translation into the graphics which also utilises identical formats and keycodes.
+Furthermore, this class can be extended to accommodate other map types, such as Monster or Furniture maps, should we decide to integrate them later on.
+Minor adjustments would allow it to export to different file formats if the need arises.

 ## 3.0 Front End
 The front end of this project will be expressed as a website using React and JavaScript.

 ### 3.1 Tools and Language Choice
+The main tools and languages used in the front-end are: React, HTML, and CSS.

+#### 3.1.1 React
+React is a popular JavaScript framework for building user interfaces.
+React's component-based architecture aligns well with the method in which we have decided to generate the map (in a 2D array) and display the graphics (each element being represented by a component).
+This also allows for easy addition of new web pages and other components, such as a dropdown menu for adjusting map parameters.
+While the front-end team is not fully proficient in React, it is a great choice for our project context and it will provide us invaluable knowledge.

+#### 3.1.2 CSS
+CSS can also be applied to enhance the visual aesthetic of the web page, which is crucial for an engaging and user friendly final product.

 ### 3.2 Web Features
 Our Dungeons and Dragons random map generator website will incorporate an array of essential features that seamlessly interact with the generated maps.
 The user interface should prioritize user-friendliness, allowing both novice and seasoned players to effortlessly navigate and manipulate the maps.

 This section is split into the following topics:
-- 3.2.1 Encourperated Features
+- 3.2.1 Incorporated Features
 - 3.2.2 User Interface and Usability

-#### 3.2.1 Encourperated Features
+#### 3.2.1 Incorporated Features
-Our website must encourperate the features requested by the stakeholder that our outlined in our MVP.
+Our website must incorporate the features requested by the stakeholder that our outlined in our MVP.

 #### 3.2.2 Configuration
 We have decided to create a configuration dropdown menu that is persistent in the top left corner of the web application.
 This will allow users to toggle the visibility of the configuration settings as they require.
 These settings include the fog parameters, map size and download button.
 This feature also includes a 'generate' button that allows users to generate a new world.